 I haven't tested it but I think if you climb routes further right than this buttress you can probably make your way over to this area and join up with the same descent hike.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Meat Puppet Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Meat Puppet Crag:

 Featured Route For Meat Puppet Crag